fabaff/security-lab/README.md

 There are many ways to help.

-- Pick a task at the Wishlist or do a Package Review.
-For that just follow the ​Tracker bug!
+- Pick a [task](https://pagure.io/security-lab/issues) or do a [Package Review](https://bugzilla.redhat.com/show_bug.cgi?id=563471).
-- Add relevant information sources to the Documentation page.
+- Add relevant information sources to the [Documentation](https://pagure.io/security-lab/blob/master/f/doc) page.
 - Artwork
 - Test the [nightly builds](https://alt.fedoraproject.org/) of Fedora Security Lab.
 - When we are getting close to a new release, please help with testing.

 Further Questions?
 How to contribute?
-Contact Joerg or Fabian.
+Contact [Fabian](fab@fedoraproject.org).

 ## Acknowledgements